coordinape/coordinape/README.md

      - Development Command: `craco start`
    - If you get errors related to package `@coordinape/hardhat` on app startup, run `./scripts/setup-hardhat.sh` first
 5. Visit app: [http://localhost:3000](http://localhost:3000)

+## Further Setup

+- Get an Infura project id: [Infura](https://infura.io)
+  - After you sign up for an account, go to Ethereum > Create New Project and the project ID will be available on the settings page

 ## Running Hasura